phever/dark-ages-presenter/README.md

 # Dark Ages Presenter

-A Python application that automatically sends keystrokes from a text file to X.org windows containing "dark ages" in their class name.
+A Python application that automatically sends keystrokes from a text file to X.org windows containing "dark ages" in their window name.

 ## Features